valohai/docs/source/guides/private-github-repository.rst

 For this tutorial you will need:

-* a private GitHub repository with Valohai YAML defined
+* a private GitHub repository
 * a Valohai project which to link the repository
-* a tool that can generate SSH keys, this guide uses :code:`ssh-keygen` commonly found on computers
+* a tool that generates SSH keys, this guide uses :code:`ssh-keygen`

 .. tip::